 Here is a brief summary of the history of microneedling:

-In the 1950s, Dr. Michel Pistor, who didn’t employ the method himself but came up with the concept that pricking skin would promote collagen formation (though he did not invent the method itself).
+1950s – Dr. Michel Pistor came up with the concept that pricking skin would promote collagen formation (though he did not invent the method itself).

-1995 – subcision, a new method of subcuticular undermining for the treatment of depressed cutaneous scars and wrinkles is introduced.
-Mechanism of action is two-fold:
+1995 – Subcision, a new method of subcuticular undermining for the treatment of depressed cutaneous scars and wrinkles is introduced.
+The mechanism of action is two-fold:

 - Releasing action of the procedure

 - New connective tissue via the wound healing response